TomaszKandula/RazorWebApp/README.md

 ## Integration Tests

 Focuses on testing dependencies and database setup.
-One dependecy is skipped (IAppLogger) that abstracts away used logger.
 There are no HTTP tests so far.

 ## Unit Tests